 The Simulink® 3D Animation™ product is a solution for interacting with virtual reality world models of dynamic systems over time.
-It extends the capabilities of your and Simulink, SimMechanics™, and MATLAB® software into the world of virtual reality graphics.
+It extends the capabilities of your virtual world and Simulink, Simscape™ Multibody™, and MATLAB® software into the world of virtual reality graphics.
 The product provides a complete authoring, development, and working environment for carrying out 3-D visual simulations.

 To use virtual reality worlds to visualize dynamic system simulations, you perform the following tasks:

 As you refine your visualization, you often perform some of these tasks iteratively.

 To work through an example that illustrates the building, linking, and viewing a virtual world, see Build and Connect a Virtual World.

 Install the Simulink 3D Animation software in your MATLAB environment to build virtual reality worlds and to visualize dynamic simulations modeled in MATLAB, Simulink, or Simscape Multibody.
 If your computer does not already have a graphics card with hardware 3-D acceleration, consider installing such a card to enhance graphics performance.

 You build and view the virtual reality world models using VRML (Virtual Reality Modeling Language) or X3D (Xtensible 3D).

 In addition to the installed editor, the 3D World Editor, you can configure your environment to use:

 The Ligos® V-Realm Builder, which is included in the Simulink 3D Animation software for Windows® platforms.

 The MATLAB editor or a third-party text editor